 A djembe drum is a large rope-tuned drum that originates from West Africa.
 The djembe alongside other African percussion instruments play a huge part in African culture, and they are played at events such as weddings and other celebrations.
 The djembe is crafted from solid hardwood such as Mahogany and the drumhead is often rawhide animal skin.
 An interesting fact is that djembes are traditionally only played by men!

-The cajon is box-shaped percussion instrument that originates from Peru, and it’s now become one of the most popular drum types to be used for live acoustic performances.
-The front face of the cajon is played with either hands, brushes or drum sticks.
+The cajon is a box-shaped percussion instrument that originates from Peru, and it’s now become one of the most popular drum types to be used for live acoustic performances.
+The front face of the cajon is played with either hands, brushes, or drum sticks.
 Depending on where you strike the cajon it produces a wide range of sounds.
-The cajon is sat on whilst its played, which makes it amazingly portable and versatile as an instrument!
+The cajon is sat on whilst it’s played, which makes it amazingly portable and versatile as an instrument!

-Conga drums are tall, large single headed drums that look like barrels.
+Conga drums are tall, large single-headed drums that look like barrels.
 They originate from Cuba and they were originally used in Afro-Cuban music and they are now very popular in Latin music amongst other genres.
-Congas are one of the more popular drum types favoured by percussionists.
+Congas are one of the more popular drum types favored by percussionists.
 They feature a hardwood shell construction and need to be mounted on stands in order to be played.

 The tabla is the distinctive percussion instrument that originates from the Indian subcontinent.
-The tabla is fundamental to Hindustani music of India, Pakistan and Bangladesh.
+The tabla is fundamental to the Hindustani music of India, Pakistan, and Bangladesh.
 It features two drums known as the Daya and Baya.
-The Daya is higher pitched of the two and is played to the right side, and it’s tuned to tonic note of the raga (Indian scale).
+The Daya is the higher-pitched of the two and is played to the right side, and it’s tuned to the tonic note of the raga (Indian scale).
 The Baya has a deeper sound and is made from copper, whilst the Daya is commonly made from wood.